open-power/skiboot/doc/opal-api/opal-cec-reboot-6-116.rst

 	In absence of 'ibm,sw-checkstop-fir' device property, this function will return with OPAL_UNSUPPORTED and no reboot will be triggered.

+OPAL_REBOOT_FULL_IPL = 2
+	Force a full IPL reboot rather than using fast reboot.

+	On platforms that don't support fast reboot, this is equivalent to a normal reboot.

 Unsupported Reboot type
 	For unsupported reboot type, this function will return with OPAL_UNSUPPORTED and no reboot will be triggered.